silq-lang/silq/README.md

 ### Primitive Distributions

 Primitive distributions can be sampled arbitrarily within expressions.
 They are exposed as procedures with special names.
-If arguments don't conform to the constraints of the distribution, the program enters the error state.
+If arguments do not conform to the constraints of the distribution, the program enters the error state.

 - `gauss(mean,variance)` samples from the Gaussian distribution with the given mean and non-negative variance.